googleapis/github-repo-automation/README.md

 ## Installation

+**Googlers**: You should install this tool on your laptop or workstation, as folks have run into timeout issues when using a Google Cloud Compute Engine instance.

 If you're not familiar with Node.js development you can still use the tools included as they don't require writing any Javascript code.
 Before running the scripts, make sure you have Node.js version 8+